axonivy/core-icons/README.md

-# Icons for the Axon Ivy Product
+# Icons for the Axon Ivy Eclipse based Designer

+## Deprecation

+Axon Ivy 14 is no longer shipped with an Eclipse based Designer, therefore these icons are no longer needed.

+##

-In this repository we store icons for the Axon Ivy product, which are deployed to a Maven artifactory.
-Most of the images are binary objects and should not bloat our core repository.
+In this repository we store icons for the Axon Ivy Eclipse based Designer, which are deployed to a Maven artifactory.